yanis-hub/Kresling_CadQuery/README.md

 Latin hypercube is a statistical method for generating a near-random sample of parameter values from a multidimensional distribution.

-This file [LHS_algorithm](LHS.py) creates the desired number of samples to facilitates the exploration of the design space
+This file [LHS_algorithm](LHS.py) is a python code that creates the desired number of samples to facilitates the exploration of the design space.

 ## Contact